-- clinical research services and clinical site fees for our VOICE clinical program, including, if required, completing a smaller second Phase 3 confirmatory clinical trial; - process development, manufacturing costs and clinical database management of camsirubicin in connection with the dose escalation run-in clinical trial; - supporting the NorthStar collaboration; and - employee compensation and consulting fees to support our product candidate programs including Validive, camsirubicin and MNPR-101 and related compounds.
+- clinical research services and clinical site fees for our VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial; - process development, manufacturing costs, clinical trial expenses and clinical database management of camsirubicin in connection with the Phase 1b dose escalation clinical trial and other future clinical development; - supporting the NorthStar collaboration; - preclinical studies (and if successful, clinical studies) of MNPR-101, MNPR-202 (and related analogs); and - employee compensation and consulting fees to support our product candidate programs including Validive, camsirubicin, MNPR-101, MNPR-101 RIT (and related compounds) and MNPR-202 (and related analogs).

-We have activated clinical trial sites and commenced dosing in our VOICE clinical trial.
-In order to complete the VOICE clinical program, including, if required, completing a smaller second Phase 3 confirmatory clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue within the next 12 months.
+We have activated clinical trial sites and are dosing patients in our VOICE clinical trial.
+In order to complete the VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue within the next 12 months.
 There can be no assurance that any such events will occur.
 We intend to continue evaluating drug product candidates for the purpose of growing our pipeline.
 Identifying and securing high-quality compounds usually takes time and related expenses; however, our spending could be significantly accelerated in 2021 and onward if additional drug product candidates are acquired and enter clinical development.
 In this event, we may be required to expand our management team, and pay higher contract manufacturing costs, contract research organization fees, other clinical development costs and insurance costs that are not currently projected.
-The anticipated operating cost increases in 2021 and onward are expected to be primarily driven by the funding of our VOICE clinical program, support of the camsirubicin clinical program, we will also need of MNPR-101 and related compounds.
-Beyond our need to raise additional funding in the coming 12 months to complete the VOICE clinical program, we will also need significant additional funding thereafter in order to commercialize Validive if approved for marketing, support of the camsirubicin clinical program, we will also need significant additional funding thereafter in order to commercialize Validive if approved for marketing, support of the camsirubicin clinical program, we will also need significant additional funding thereafter in order to commercialize Validive if approved for marketing, support of the camsirubicin clinical program, to support our collaboration with NorthSt
+The anticipated operating cost increases in 2021 and onward are expected to be primarily driven by the funding of our VOICE clinical program, support of the camsirubicin clinical program, development of MNPR-101, MNPR-101 RIT (and related compounds) and development of MNPR-202 (and related analogs).
+Beyond our need to raise additional funding in the coming 12 months to complete the VOICE clinical program, we will also need significant additional funding thereafter in order to commercialize Validive if approved for marketing, support of the camsirubicin clinical program beyond the Phase 1b clinical trial, to support our collaboration with NorthStar, further development of MNPR-101 RIT (and related compounds), further development of MNPR-202 (and related analogs) and generally to support our current and any future product candidates through completion of clinical trials, approval processe